Chapter 9. Connection Points

 multiple times.
 All event sink interfaces need nearly identical

-in a sink map and delegate the event method call to the appropriate
+Invoke, and the capability to look up the DISPID in a sink map and delegate the event method call to the appropriate

 event handler.
 But each implementation also needs some custom